When Is Valentine’s Day 2026? Meaning & History | Singles in London

 A class, an attraction, or even an activity you’ve never done before.

-Looking for a fun, exciting way to spend Valentine’s Day 2026?
+Looking for a fun, social way to spend Valentine’s Day?

-Join us for our Valentine’s Singles Party on Saturday 14th February — a huge, high-energy night designed to help you meet amazing new people in a relaxed, social setting.
+Join our Valentine’s Singles Party in London on Saturday 14th February 2026 — a lively evening designed to help genuine singles meet naturally in a relaxed, welcoming environment.

-✔ The perfect alternative to traditional Valentine’s plans
+✔ A refreshing alternative to traditional Valentine’s plans

-👉 Book your place here: Valentine’s Day Singles Party 2026
+👉 Book your place at our Valentine’s Singles Party in London.

 Final Thoughts